 Participants

-A total of twenty three firearms officers voluntarily participated in this study.
-All were nationally accredited AFOs in the United Kingdom, recruited from the Firearms Department of a British Police Force.
+A total of twenty three firearms officers voluntarily participated in this study representing 20% of the AFOs in Merseyside Police.
+All were nationally accredited AFOs in the United Kingdom.
 This included twelve expert SFOs (all male) and eleven novice AFOs (nine male: two female).
-This sample size exceeds many CTA studies which are typically based on a small sample size (<10) due to the large amounts of qualitative data that are generated by these approaches and limited access to experts of specific fields of interest (see Crandall et al., 2006; Wiltshire et al., 2014).
+This sample size exceeds many CTA studies, which are typically based on a small sample size (<10) due to the large amounts of qualitative data that are generated by these approaches and limited access to experts of specific fields of interest (see Crandall et al., 2006; Wiltshire et al., 2014).
 The mean age of the expert SFOs was 46 (SD = 5.09) years old, and their length of service as a firearms officer ranged from 7 to 21 years, with mean and median of 17 (SD = 3.63) years.
-The mean age of the novice AFOs was 32 (SD = 4.59) years old and their length of service as a firearms officer ranged from 10 to 48 months, with mean and median of 23 (SD = 13.43) and 21 months respectively.
-Only one participant in the novice AFO group was qualified as an Operational Force Commander (OFC) and SFO, the rest had qualified as AFO only.
+The mean age of the novice AFOs was 32 (SD = 4.59) years old, and their length of service as a firearms officer ranged from 10 to 48 months, with mean and median of 23 (SD = 13.43) and 21 months respectively.
+Data are not available in the public domain to determine the representativeness of the sample in terms of age and gender.
 Prior to data collection, ethical approval was gained and each participant signed informed consent.

+Based on the assumption that expertise is characterised by specialised skills or knowledge derived from extensive experience with a domain (Crandall, Klein & Hoffman, 2006), the level of expertise required for this investigation was SFO qualified participants with at least ten years’ experience working as a firearms officer.
+In contrast, to align with the statement that novices should have ‘minimal exposure to the domain’ (Hoffman, Crandall & Klein, 2008), novice AFO’s were chosen based on having qualified as an AFO, and therefore being competent enough to have done so and subsequently have enough experience to be able to complete the CDM process, but having three or less years’ experience as a firearms officer (relative novice status in comparison to expert sample).
+Only one participant in the novice AFO group was qualified as an OFC and SFO, the rest had qualified as AFO only.

 Materials

 In order to conduct the analysis, permission was sought to record the knowledge elicitation sessions in audio format using multiple Dictaphones (ALBA digital voice recorder and MP3 player: model number T858); one on the lapel of the analyst, one on the lapel of the participant and one on the table of the room in which the interview was being conducted.
 The participant was informed of this procedure before signing consent forms.
 The interviews were conducted guided by a script and an A3 blank page pad was used during the interviews to draw timelines of the recalled incidents.
-Qualitative data analysis software, NVivo 10 (QSR International) was used to assist the qualitative analysis of the current studies and to create a transparent and ‘auditable footprint’ (Sinkovics & Alfoldi, 2012, p.5) of the analysis (NVivo toolkit, 2013).
+Qualitative data analysis software NVivo 10 (QSR International) was used to assist the qualitative analysis of the current studies and to create a transparent and ‘auditable footprint’ (Sinkovics & Alfoldi, 2012, p.5) of the analysis (NVivo toolkit, 2013).

 Procedure

 Access was granted from the head of the firearms department and the Chief Constable (ACPO level approval), but emphasis was placed on the importance of officer anonymity.
 To protect anonymity, the demographic information collected was kept to a bare minimum and participant numbers were used throughout analysis.
 Data collection consisted of knowledge elicitation sessions using the CDM.
-Each participant was asked to walk through a ‘challenging’ armed confrontation that they have personally experienced as an AFO using the CDM script.
+Each participant was asked to walk through a ‘challenging’ and non-routine armed confrontation that they have personally experienced as an AFO using the CDM script.
 The CDM interviews were conducted in the officers’ workplace.
 Each interview lasted between 1-2 hours.
-For the sample of expert SFOs, a primary and a secondary interviewer were present at the interviews of participants 2-6, and 10-12, whilst participant interviews 1 and 7-9 had only the primary interviewer present.
-For the sample of novice AFOs, primary and secondary interviewers were present at the interviews of participants 1-8, whilst participant interviews 9-11 had only the primary interviewer present.

 Data Analysis